Aftaputra/Microscope-OF/hardware-specific-tests/README.md

 However, this will not archive the tests in the Git repository for reporting the coverage.
 For this see the section below on reporting the coverage.

-When writing and debugging these unit tests it is often best to run a specific test and to use the `-s` flag to see the print statments.
+When writing and debugging these unit tests it is often best to run a specific test and to use the `-s` flag to see the print statements.
 It is also often useful to use `--pdb` to drop you into a python debug session on any failure.
 For example, you might run:

     /picamera2/test_exposure_time_drift.py::test_exposure_time_saves_and_loads -s --pdb